jordandeklerk/moderndid/README.md

 ## Sub-Modules for DiD Estimators

+Each subpackage below is designed as a self-contained module with its own estimators, inference procedures, and visualization tools, while sharing common infrastructure for data handling and computation.
+This modular architecture allows researchers to use exactly the methods they need while benefiting from a unified interface and consistent design principles across all DiD approaches.

 **Core DiD Estimators:**

 - **`didpy.did`**: Multiple time periods and variation in treatment timing (Callaway and Sant'Anna, 2021) with group-time effects and flexible aggregation schemes